 Preventing Burn Out While Parenting a Child with Special Needs

 Preventing burn out while parenting a child with special needs is crucial for both parent and child.
-Dr. Liz Mathies, today’s guest blogger, shares 2 strategies caregiving parents can implement to stay mentally and physically strong for their kids.
+Dr. Liz Matheis, today’s guest blogger, shares 2 strategies caregiving parents can implement to stay mentally and physically strong for their kids.

 As a parent of a child with special needs, you are on duty 24/7 with no sick or vacation days.
 Days become weeks and weeks become years and burn out becomes inevitable if you don’t take care of yourself.